 Start doing your research on the UpPromote, and you’ll see that it’s developed by a company called Secomapp.
 Start researching Secomapp, and you may—briefly—think that you’re not dealing with a fully baked company.
 And you'd be forgiven for thinking the english found on their website doesn’t make a great first impression.

 But do a little more digging, and you’ll realize that how good they are with spoken language isn’t as important as what they do with programming languages.
 And what they do with programming language seems to be making their 150,000+ customers happy.
 With a focus on developing apps to support Shopify users, it’s easy to see their trail of satisfied users at Shopify’s app store.
+Especially with UpPromote, the app is serving more than 70.000 users globally.
 With eight apps currently available, and an average rating of 4.9 stars (and with the number of reviews often in the thousands), the people at Secomapp clearly know what they're doing.

 Much of Secomapp’s output are simple, uni-tasking tools, like one that facilitates Buy One Get One offers, or another that works as a physical store locator.
 Affiliate marketing is a different beast altogether, which makes UpPromote something of an outlier in their catalog.
 An effective AM tool is multi-faceted, and should be capable of much more than simply using tracking links to pay out commissions.
 You don’t need to be a geography expert to make an app that shows users nearby stores on a map based on a town name; you do have to know something about the practice of marketing at a high level—and affiliate marketing specifically—to create an effective tool to manage it.